brendt/stitcher.io/src/content/blog/2019-05-14-starting-a-podcast.md

 Just like the newsletter it'll be sporadic.
 I prefer quality over quantity, so don't expect anything weekly.

-I called the thing "Rant With Brent", and if you'd ask me to summarize, I'd say it's a no-nonsense, straight to the point podcast about programming.
+I called it "Rant With Brent", and if you'd ask me to summarize, I'd say it's a no-nonsense, straight to the point podcast about programming.
 I don't want to waste 30 minutes of your time, when the same could be said in 10.